Doctors & Staff

 Karen R. Larson, OD

 Dr. Larson grew up in Clay County as the former Karen Carpenter.
 She is a graduate of Middleburg High School and the University of North Florida.
 Dr. Larson received her optometry degree in 2006 from the University of Alabama Birmingham.
 She practices comprehensive eyecare for adults and children.
-Her special areas of interest are contact lenses, glaucoma management, and pre- and post-ophthalmic surgery management.
+Her areas of interest are specialty scleral and hybrid contact lenses, glaucoma management, and pre- and post-ophthalmic surgery management.
 Dr. Larson is a member of the American Optometric Association, a member of the Florida Optometric Association and current President of the Northeast Florida Optometric Society.
 She lives in Orange Park with her husband, Jim.